 With an idyllic location at the center of the Strip, The Cromwell blends sexiness with chic style while offering a round-the-clock party atmosphere and the first restaurant by chef and Food Network TV star Giada De Laurentiis.

 Boutique hotel sensibilities, a party place with an haute attitude, classy food and mixology

-Almost every major hotel in Vegas has a pool club as well as a nightclub, but a combination of both on a rooftop at the heart of the Las Vegas Strip...now that can only be found at The Cromwell, courtesy of Victor Drai.
+Almost every major hotel in Vegas has a pool club as well as a nightclub, but a combination of both on a rooftop at the heart of the Strip...now that can only be found at The Cromwell, courtesy of Victor Drai -- and we love it.

-Along with Drai's Beach Club and Drai's Nightclub high above, there's also Drai's After Hours below ground.
-So if you stay here, at least in summertime, you can literally party around the clock without ever leaving the resort.
-But we'll go into that more later.
+The song "Party All the Time" is a fitting encapsulation of the spirit here.
+Along with Drai's Beach Club & Nightclub high above, there's also Drai's After Hours below ground.
+So if you stay here, at least in summertime, you can party continuously all day without ever leaving the resort.